 Patchy hair loss

 Skin rashes, including the palms of hands and soles of feet.
 These rashes appear rough, bumpy, or wart-like, but usually do not itch.

 Symptoms of tertiary syphilis

-Symptoms of tertiary syphilis may not appear for 10 to 20 years after initial infection with syphilis.
-During this time, syphilis can damage organs, such as the brain, heart, blood vessels, liver, bones, and nerves, leading to serious complications.
+Symptoms of tertiary syphilis may not appear for 10 to 20 years after initial syphilis infection.
+During this time, syphilis can damage organs, such as the brain, heart, eyes, blood vessels, liver, bones, and nerves, leading to serious complications.